Feeding the house

 Most

-rabbits love vegetables.
-They add variation to the diet and are entertaining
+rabbits are fond of vegetables.
+They add variety to the diet and are a

-water content helps hydrate the intestinal content, and further improve
+content helps hydrate the intestinal content, thereby improving digestion.
+Introducing

 vegetables